junxit/us-congress-bills-114/metadata.md

 - 2015-09-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5997-5998)
 - 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5997-5998)
 - 2015-09-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2015-10-08 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-490.
+- 2015-11-19 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-195.
+- 2015-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-195.
+- 2015-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 340.